 The Student Center for Reconciliation and Diversity promotes student development through coordinating cultural events, advising ethnic student organizations, and providing information on scholarships.
 It is also home to the GEN1 Scholars Program, which offers APU’s first-generation students resources and opportunities for academic, professional, and personal growth.

 APU’s Undergraduate Enrollment Services Center provides enrollment and financial services information and resources.
 Drop by or contact them for help with class registration, graduation materials, transcripts, academic forms, financial aid, and tuition questions.

 Important Undergraduate Enrollment Services Center Resources for Transfers:

-- Associate Degree for Transfer (ADT): A guaranteed pathway for transferring to APU.
+- Associate Degree Transfer Plan: A guaranteed pathway for transferring to APU.
 With the ADT option, our goal is to help make the process smoother for you so you can finish your degree while benefiting from all that an APU education offers.

 - Transferology: Transferology is a great online tool where a student can set up an account in order to see how classes transfer into APU from outside institutions.
 This includes 2-year, 4-year, local, and out-of-state institutions.

 - Academic Policies: This resources provides some important information about being a student at APU from grading policies to course number information.

 - Graduation Tips: Taking into account that a transfer student's time at APU can be condensed, it is important to be aware of the graduation process so students can ensure degree completion in time for commencement.